tqec/topologiq/README.md

 ## Pending
 Everything is pending, but below a list of highest priorities:
-- Enable automatic selection and variation of hyperparameters
+- Perform manual validation tests to ensure correctness of results.
-- Add support for Hadamards
+- Enable automatic selection and variation of hyperparameters.
-- Improve PyZX support
+- Improve PyZX support.
 - Improve run-times.